Rezerwat

 Rezerwat is a 2007 Polish film.
 It is director Łukasz Palkowski's first film.

 Plot

 The story is set in a poor neighborhood in Warsaw and concerns a pickpocket and a photographer.
-A more substantial plot summary is available in the Polish Wikipedia and needs to be translated to English to include here.

 Reception

 Rezerwat does not yet have a rating from Rotten Tomatoes.

 In the United States, the film is only available in a region-free DVD with English subtitles.